 - Visit your new installation.
 Find out what fun activities are available on your new installation.
-You might find a playground, a swimming pool, horseback riding stables, a youth center, or a bowling alley.
-The Family Support Center can answer questions about the installation and surrounding community and give you maps and other resources to help you get around and locate the activities that interest your family.
+You might find a playground, a swimming pool, horseback riding stables, a youth center or a bowling center.
+The military and family support center can answer questions about the installation and surrounding community and give you maps and other resources to help you get around and locate the activities that interest your family.

 - Sign your children up for extracurricular activities.
-Right after a move is a good time to think about getting your children involved in dance classes, sports teams, scouting programs, or music or theater groups.
-Ask your installation's Family Support Center or other parents for information about sign-ups.
+Right after a move is a good time to think about getting your children involved in dance classes, sports teams, scouting programs or music or theater groups.
+Ask your installation's military and family support center or other parents for information about sign-ups.

 - Give your children time to adjust.
 It will take time for all of you to settle in and feel comfortable.
 It's normal for children to be moody after a move, even to have spells of unhappiness months later.
 Children are often nostalgic about their old home or neighborhood and may say things like, "I want to live in our old house again."
 These feelings are part of the process of adjustment.
 If you can see them in that light and not take them as criticism of the move, you'll be better able to give the reassurance and security your children need.